etirouthier/keras_dna/docs/continuous.md

 >>> next(generator())[1].shape
 (64, 1, 3)
 ```
-As shown in the last example this organisation is optionnal and without it all the labels are set in the 2nd axis.
+As shown in the last example this organisation is optionnal, without it all the labels are set in the 2nd axis.

-## Length of the target
+## Length of the labels

-`Generator` anables us to change the length of the labels of a window with the keyword `tg_window`.
-DNA sequences are labeled with another sequence of length `tg_window` representing the coverage (centered).
+`Generator` enables us to change the length of the labels corresponding to a DNA window with the keyword `tg_window`.
+DNA sequences are labeled with a sequence of number of length `tg_window` representing the coverage (centered).

 ```python
 from keras_dna import Generator